Susie King Taylor: Teacher

 One year into the Civil War, Susie Baker was sent back to the plantation and her mother's care on April 1, 1862.
 During the battle ten days later between the Confederate and Union armies at Fort Pulaski, Susie, along with her uncle and his family, fled to St. Catherine's Island to seek the protection of the Union fleet.
 After two weeks, the family members were transferred to St. Simon's Island.
 While aboard the Union gunboat during the transfer, Susie was questioned by its commander, Captain Whitmore, who inquired where she was from.
 Susie informed him that she was from Savannah.
 He then asked her if she could read and write.
 When he learned that she could, he handed her a notebook and asked her to write her name and where she was from.
 After being on St. Simon's Island for about three days, Commodore Goldsborough visited her at Gaston Bluff where they were located.
 It was at this meeting she was asked to take charge and create a school for the children on the island.
 She agreed to do so, provided she be given the necessary books for study.
 She received the books and testaments from the North and began her first school.

-At the age of thirteen, Susie Baker founded the first free African-American school for children, and also became the first African-American woman to teach a free school in Georgia.
+At the age of fourteen, Susie Baker founded the first free African-American school for children, and also became the first African-American woman to teach a free school in Georgia.
 During the day, Taylor educated more than forty children.
 Adults attended classes in her night school.